 “I do often disclose my autism, in part because I’m often speaking and listening to other neurodivergent people.

 “In other circumstances where I don’t feel it’s safe to disclose, I will still often say I have ‘hearing problems,’ which is technically true and encourages people to be a little more flexible when I don’t make as much eye contact as they may expect.”

 Neurotypicals often associate gaze avoidance with deception or dishonesty.

 However, many conversations in day-to-day life are not steeped in the importance of truthfulness.

 What seems to be the more prominent illusion that gaze aversion creates is that of shyness, lack of confidence or skittishness.

 In fact, when criminals scope faces for potential victims (such as a mugging on a subway), those who avoid eye contact may end up at the top of their list for targets.

-Sullivan explains, “There are lots of other ways to show confidence apart from eye contact, like standing tall and speaking calmly and assertively, for example.
+Danielle explains, “There are lots of other ways to show confidence apart from eye contact, like standing tall and speaking calmly and assertively, for example.
 I lived alone in Philadelphia for almost a decade and never had a problem.

 “I give the illusion of eye contact, certainly.
 Depending on my general state of being, I might give authentic eye contact, or I might just look between the eyes or at their nose.